ABenC377/cw-stag/breifing.md

 Below are various features your should implement in your interpreter:

 **Case Insensitivity**
-All commands (including entity names, locations, built in commands and action triggers) should be treated as case insensitive.
+All commands (including entity names, locations, built in commands and gameAction triggers) should be treated as case insensitive.
 This ensure that, no matter what capitalisation a player chooses to use in their commands, the server will be able in interpret their intensions.

 **Decorated Commands**